vighneshtamse/DataEnthu/content/post/Quick-Tutorial-on-Support-Vector-Machines.md

 ![Output](/img/output_32_0.png)

 This doesn't seem to be good, right?
 Our linear SVC model is not able to differentiate at all between the classes.</br>

-<br>Remember at the beginning we discussed in short that if the classes are not linearly we would project the data to higher dimension and then draw a hyperplane that would separate the classes?</br>
+Remember at the beginning we discussed in short that if the classes are not linearly we would project the data to higher dimension and then draw a hyperplane that would separate the classes?
 Lets visualize the data in 3D since we have only 2 classes.